mariadb-corporation/MaxScale/Monitors/NDB-Cluster-Monitor.md

 ### `script`

 This script will be executed when a server changes its state.
 The parameter should be an absolute path to the script or it should be in the executable path.
+The user which is used to run MaxScale should have execution rights to the file itself and the directory it resides in.

 ```
 script=/home/user/script.sh